5 Vegetarian Environmental Benefits

 Today, one in nine people lack access to safe water as farming uses more than 70% of the world’s stores.
 Most of this water goes towards raising livestock.
 One pound of meat requires 2,400 gallons, and large pig farms may need as much water as an entire city.
 Meanwhile, producing one pound of wheat only requires 25 gallons of water.
 Thus, if the demand for meat were to decrease, the world could conserve water and reallocate it to those who need it most.

-Still, vegetarians should remain conscious of plant products that may use excessive amounts of water.
+Still, vegetarians seeking vegetarian environmental benefits should remain conscious of plant products that may use excessive amounts of water.
 For example, many vegetarians still enjoy roast coffee, but production may require even more water than chicken or pork.
 Some plant products like soybeans and rice may also use more water than crops like corn and sugarcane.
 Therefore, if you’re looking to make the most water-conscious choice, you might have to conduct a bit of research before making your shopping list.

 Becoming a Vegetarian

-If the environmental benefits of vegetarianism have convinced you to try a meat-free diet, start small.
+If the vegetarian environmental benefits have convinced you to try a meat-free diet, start small.
 Begin by eating meat, fish, and poultry less frequently.
 Then, you can remove certain items from your diet altogether.
 Easing into the vegetarian lifestyle will make you more likely to stick with your new food choices and create healthier habits.
 Eventually, you won’t even have to think about whether or not you want steak for dinner or bacon for breakfast.

 About the author